logan-blaine/mito_ATAC_alignment/README.md

 - A reference genome indexed with `bwa index`
     - Preferably with nuclear regions w/ mito homology [blacklisted](https://github.com/caleblareau/mitoblacklist)
 - A config file `config.yaml` pointing to the sample file and reference genome (see example in repo)

-This project uses Snakemake to perform alignment + preprocessing of scATAC (or [SHARE-seq](https://github.com/masai1116/SHARE-seq-alignmentV2/)) data, ideally for use with [my off-label mgatk fork](https://github.com/logan-blaine/mgatk/tree/barcode_fix)

 ## Outputs
 - Aligned `.bam` files processed as follows: